janbrrr/dndj/README.md

 For example, when the party meets the villain for the first time, you can play some dark super villain music (maybe even give the villain his own soundtrack).
 Or when something sad happens or a sad story is being told, emphasize the sadness by underlying it with sad music.
+Keep in mind that the music is not the focus and should be quiet enough to not disturb while talking.
+Also, use music without any vocals since they will be distracting.

 Think you of the situations you expect to arise in your story and how you can use music to emphasize some of them.